opencv/opencv/doc/tutorials/core/how_to_use_OpenCV_parallel_for_new/how_to_use_OpenCV_parallel_for_new.markdown

 ### Parallel implementation

 When looking at the sequential implementation, we can notice that each pixel depends on multiple neighbouring pixels but only one pixel is edited at a time.
-Thus, to optimize the computation, we can split the image into stripes and parallely perform convolution on each, by exploiting the multi-core architecture of modern processor.
+Thus, to optimize the computation, we can split the image into stripes and parallelly perform convolution on each, by exploiting the multi-core architecture of modern processor.
 The OpenCV @ref cv::parallel_for_ framework automatically decides how to split the computation efficiently and does most of the work for us.

 @note Although values of a pixel in a particular stripe may depend on pixel values outside the stripe, these are only read only operations and hence will not cause undefined behaviour.